Riff Raff (album): Overview

 Riff Raff continued Edmunds' collaboration with Electric Light Orchestra frontman Jeff Lynne; Lynne produced six tracks on the albums, and wrote three of the songs.

 The majority of the tracks on Riff Raff are originals by Lynne, Edmunds, and band member John David.
 The most notable cover is the aforementioned "Something About You", originally a top-20 hit for the Four Tops in 1965.
 Edmunds also covered the Paul Brady-penned "Steel Claw" which was originally recorded, with a tighter, more frenetic hard rock arrangement, by Tina Turner for her multi-platinum comeback effort, Private Dancer, released just four months prior.

 Reception

-Compared to the Edmund's success with Information (which hit #51 on the Billboard 200 album chart and spawned a top-40 single in "Slipping Away"), Riff Raff was a commercial flop.
-The album made it to only #140.
+Compared to the Edmund's success with Information (which hit No. 51 on the Billboard 200 album chart and spawned a top-40 single in "Slipping Away"), Riff Raff was a commercial flop.
+The album made it to only No. 140.

-"Something About You" failed to crack the Billboard Hot 100 (although it did hit #16 on the Mainstream Rock Tracks chart).
+"Something About You" failed to crack the Billboard Hot 100 (although it did hit No. 16 on the Mainstream Rock Tracks chart).

 Riff Raff was the last time Edmunds and Lynne would collaborate on record.
 Edmunds wouldn't make another studio album for five years (although he would release a live album in the interim).